 The same truth can be applied to our lives.
 At times we change our lives and overcome sin as a result of the gentle invitation of Jesus to grace.
 But, at other times, when sin is deep, we need a holy rebuke.
 In this case we should hear these words of Jesus as if they were directed at us.
 This may be the specific act of mercy we need in our lives.

 It also gives us great insight as to how we deal with others.
 Parents, for example, can learn much from this.
 Children will regularly go astray in various ways and will need correction.
 It certainly is proper to start with gentle invitations and conversations aimed at helping them make the right choices.
 However, at times this will not work and more drastic measures need to take place.
 What are those “more drastic measures?”
 Out-of-control anger and vengeful yelling is not the answer.
 Rather, a holy wrath that comes from mercy and love may be the key.
 This may come in the form of a strong chastisement or punishment.
 Or, it may come in the form of laying down the truth and clearly presenting the consequences of certain actions.
 Just remember that even this is love and is an imitation of Jesus’ actions.
 This is what we commonly refer to as “tough love.”

 Reflect, today, on whether or not you need a rebuke from Jesus.
 If you do, let this Gospel of love sink in.
 Reflect also upon your responsibility in correcting the faults of others.
 Don’t be afraid to exercise an act of divine love that comes in the form of a clear chastisement.
 It may just be the key to helping those you love to love God all the more.

-Lord, help me to repent daily of my sin.
+My passionate Lord, help me to repent daily of my sin.
 Help me to be an instrument of the repentance of others.
 May I always receive Your words in love and offer them in the form of love that is most effective.
 Jesus, I trust in You.